tim-forrer/tim-forrer.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-first year doctoral student at the university of tokyo, under the supervision of Prof. Mio Murao.
+first year doctoral student at the [Murao group](https://www.eve.phys.s.u-tokyo.ac.jp/) university of tokyo, under the supervision of Prof. Mio Murao.

 i'm interested in:
 - distributed quantum computing